Global Trade Tracker

 For both current-account and goods-trade data, you can choose to view countries’ exports, imports, total trade volume, or balance of trade.
 You can also choose to see the data in U.S. dollars or as a share of countries’ gross domestic product (GDP).
 Use the drop-down menu above the map to select which figures to display.
 Hover over a particular country to see its latest data and, to view changes over time, adjust the date using the slider above the map.
 Dollar-denominated data appears on the map as circles, and each circle’s area scales with the size of that country’s trade.
 Countries are shaded according to their share of GDP, with darker shading signaling more trade.
 Countries with a positive trade balance are colored in green, while those with a negative balance are colored in orange.

 The data highlights significant trends in global trade.
 It shows, among other things, how trade plunges during recessions and climbs during recovery.
 In the third quarter of 2009, for example, one year after the onset of the Great Recession, global goods trade plunged by 25 percent from the year prior (by 10 percent of each country’s GDP, on average).
 Trade then climbed higher over the subsequent decade but fell sharply again during the COVID-19 pandemic.
 By the second quarter of 2022, goods trade had risen back to pre-pandemic levels.
-After moderating over the course of 2022, it has fallen mildly in 2023.
+After moderating over the course of 2022, it fell mildly in 2023.
 Factors weighing on trade include depressed demand owing to high borrowing costs, falling commodity prices, and growing tensions between China and the West.

 You can also view historical trade data for each country on the chart below.
 Select a country with the left drop-down menu and which category to display with the right one.
 To the left of the chart, you can see the selected country’s most recent trade figures and average tariff rates.
 For sixty large national economies, the chart also displays data on each country's bilateral trade relationships with its largest trading partners.